rukshar69/Graph-Convolutional-Network-for-Zacharys-Karate-Club/README.md

 # Introduction: Hands-on Graph Neural Networks

-**Graph Neural Networks (GNNs)** aim to generalize classical deep learning concepts to irregular structured data (in contrast to images or texts).
+**Graph Neural Networks (GNNs)** aim to generalize classical deep learning concepts to irregularly structured data (in contrast to images or texts).

 This is done by following a simple **neural message passing scheme**, where node features $\mathbf{x}_v^{(\ell)}$ of all nodes $v \in \mathcal{V}$ in a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ are iteratively updated by aggregating localized information from their neighbors $\mathcal{N}(v)$:

-\[
+$$
 \mathbf{x}_v^{(\ell + 1)} = f^{(\ell + 1)}_{\theta} \left( \mathbf{x}_v^{(\ell)}, \left\{ \mathbf{x}_w^{(\ell)} : w \in \mathcal{N}(v) \right\} \right)
-\]
+$$

 We implement Graph Neural Networks based on the **[PyTorch Geometric (PyG) library](https://github.com/rusty1s/pytorch_geometric)**, an extension library to the popular deep learning framework [PyTorch](https://pytorch.org/).

 Let's dive into the world of GNNs by looking at a simple graph-structured example, the well-known [**Zachary's karate club network**](https://en.wikipedia.org/wiki/Zachary%27s_karate_club).
 This graph describes a social network of 34 members of a karate club divided into 4 communities and documents links between members.
-Here, we are interested in detecting communities that arise from the member's interaction.
+Here, we are interested in detecting communities that arise from the members' interaction.

 To solve the Karate Club community detection problem using GNN, we specifically use **Graph Convolutional Network(GCN)**